gbouras13/hybracter/README.md

 # `hybracter`

-An automated long-read first bacterial assembly pipeline implementing Snakemake and [Snaketool](https://github.com/beardymcjohnface/Snaketool).
+`hybracter` is an automated long-read first bacterial genome assembly pipeline implemented in Snakemake using [Snaketool](https://github.com/beardymcjohnface/Snaketool).

 ## Table of Contents